4Subsea/drio-python/docs/user_guide/manage_series.rst

 --------------------

 You can always append new data to an existing time series (and sequence).
-However, any overlappinging indecies will result in overwrite/edit of existing
+However, any overlappinging indicies will result in overwrite/edit of existing
 data:

 .. code-block:: python